 “The place is clear, and you may resume your studies there in peace,” Gloriana spoke, assuming command of the conversation.
 “What can you tell us of the shield?”

 Quink noted the redirection.
 “I am curious—” the sage began.

-“As are we, about the shield” the golden-haired woman said with a ready and shrewd smile.
+“As are we, about the shield” the golden-haired woman said with a ready smile.
 “I trust we have not ventured to the tower in vain.
 You do have some information, after all?
 Or were we mistaken to come?”

-Quink’s gums worked nervously, and his eyes narrowed.
+Quink’s jaw worked nervously, and his eyes narrowed.
 Finally: “No, not mistaken.
 Forgive my presumption.
 I am unused to . . . no mind, it is not important.”
 The old man waved a hand dismissively.
 His gaze turned to Abby.

 “What is Thassilon?”
 Abby asked.

 “Ah!
 What, indeed!
 An empire, long since fallen.
 At its height it was mighty, and its relics are found across Varisia, from densely-populated Magnimar to the wild places in the north and east.
 The Old Light itself is left over from that time.
 That shield,” and Quink gestured at the device Abby had set at her feet, “is a relic, as well.
 But that shield is not Wrecker.
 That shield is Avenger.
 Wrecker, you see, is a mistranslation of the Thassilonian.”